My absolute favorite part of the digital nomad lifestyle? Planning last minute adventures.

 It was an exciting, sometimes frustrating, chilly trip, but I fell in love with the city and already can’t wait to visit Washington, D.C. again soon!

 Want to be able to plan last-minute visits to Washington, D.C. or anywhere else you’re dreaming of?
-Drop me a message to join my mailing list to receive all the latest blog updates packed with tips on living the digital nomad lifestyle and traveling for less!
+Join my mailing list below to receive all the latest blog updates packed with tips on living the digital nomad lifestyle and traveling for less!